Aditya-269/VFs/README.md

 Copy code
 cd frontend
 npm start
 Usage
-Once the app is running, you can:
-Upload photos to analyze your body type.
+Once the app is running, you can: try this and enjoy Upload photos to analyze your body type.
 Track your existing wardrobe by uploading images of clothes.
 Get personalized outfit recommendations based on your wardrobe.